rrothenb/the-first-daughter/Research/Watchers and Nephilim.md

 - Evidence that God's version of morality isn't the only one
 - Proof that knowledge-sharing is liberating, not corrupting
 - Models of beings who chose compassion over obedience
-- Witnesses to God's narcissistic abuse of humanity
 - Alternative to divine control through mutual respect and partnership

 ---